Frequently Asked Questions (FAQ)

 The Police and Fire Clinic is open 0700-2300 hours, Monday thru Friday.
 The Police and Fire Clinic is closed on major holidays.

 Depending on injury or illness, members may report to MedStar Washington Hospital Center or MedStar Georgetown University Hospital Center Emergency Rooms.
-For less serious illness or injuries, members can be treated at one of the two MedStar Prompt Care conveniently located in Adams Morgan and Capitol Hill Washington, DC.
+For less serious illness or injuries, members can be treated at one of the two MedStar Prompt Care conveniently located in Adams Morgan and Capitol Hill or at Providence Urgent Care Center in Washington, DC.
 Members can utilize any of these medical treatment facilities regardless of last name.
 Please refer to your Agency policies and procedures.

 PFC will not cover any expenses for an outside specialist that we do not refer.
 Also, the patient’s private insurance may not reimburse them because it may be considered a worker’s compensation injury.